 Close the “macOS Mojave Patcher” app when the download is complete and locate the “Install macOS Mojave.app” file you downloaded.

-That’s it!
+That’s it, you’re done.
 Now you have the complete “Install macOS Mojave.app” file downloaded.
 So simple isn’t it?

 You can confirm that you have the complete “Install macOS Mojave.app” file by getting info on the file.
 For this simply select the file and click the